2. Numeric vectors#

 comment.char="#")

-uses an absolute file path that starts at the user’s home
+It used an absolute file path that starts at the user’s home

 directory, denoted “~

-”: yours truly’s case is /home/gagolews/
+”.
+Yours truly’s case is /home/gagolews

 .